backprop07/Self-Certainty/README.md

 - $V$ = Vocabulary size.
 - $p(j|x, y_{<i})$ = Probability of token \( j \) given the context \( x \) and previous tokens $y_{<i}$.

+For more details, please refer to our paper: [Scalable Best-of-N Selection for Large Language Models via Self-Certainty](https://arxiv.org/abs/2502.18581).

 ## Installation

 Ensure you have [SymPy](https://www.sympy.org/) installed.
 You can install it via: